No Gift Is Too Small… Or Is It?

 It’s easy to understand why annual giving programs might want to pursue small donations.
 Soliciting nominal gifts ($1, for example) is a common way to include or “count” those who want to support the institution but simply don’t have much money.
 Many students and young alumni fall into this category.
 A dollar is better than nothing, right?
 Maybe not.
 There are, in fact, downsides to small gifts.

 Think about the future too – specifically donor retention rates.
 You may be counting the individual as a donor now, but what’s the likelihood that a $1 dollar donor will give again in the future?
 The following chart shows that there is a correlation between gift size and retention rates.
 The larger the gift amount, the higher the retention rate.
 This means, of course, that a smaller gift amount corresponds to a lower retention rate.
-So while a $1 gift might help you boost your participation rate in the short term, it likely won’t do much to help you build a sustainable base of support.
+So while a $1 gift might help boost your participation rate in the short-term, it likely won’t do much to help you build a sustainable base of support.

 It’s worth recognizing that there is a difference between soliciting a small gift and accepting one.
 Don’t ignore industry standards: the Council for Advancement and Support of Education (CASE) guidelines clearly state that it is not appropriate to ask alumni for a minuscule amount of money just to boost your percentage of alumni giving.